extension-js/extension.js/programs/develop/webpack/plugin-extension/feature-html/README.md

 This module is part of the [Extension.js](https://extension.js.org) project.
 It processes HTML pages declared by the extension manifest (and additional includes), discovers referenced assets, and emits a predictable, “pure HTML”-like output:

-- Injects a single JS bundle per page (preserving public-root `<script src="/...">`).
+- Injects a single JS bundle per page (public-root references are rewritten to relative output paths).
-- Injects a CSS bundle per page when applicable (preserving public-root `<link href="/...">`).
+- Injects a CSS bundle per page when applicable (public-root references are rewritten to relative output paths).
 - Rewrites relative static assets to stable public paths and emits them.
 - Preserves `?query`/`#hash` fragments in URLs.

 - Emits HTML for pages declared in the manifest and via `includeList`.
 - Consolidates local JS/CSS referenced by the HTML into page-level bundles.
-- Preserves public-root absolute URLs (leading `/`) for scripts/styles and warns if missing under `public/`.
-Assets under `public/` are not re‑emitted by this plugin; they are delegated to the special‑folders plugin (Rspack copy plugin or internal fallback).
+- Public-root absolute URLs (leading `/`) for scripts/styles are rewritten to relative paths; assets under `public/` are still handled by the special‑folders plugin.
 - Rewrites relative static assets (images/fonts/etc.) under `assets/<relative path>` while preserving directory structure and extensions.
 - Tracks file dependencies to recompile on change, provides HMR hooks for local scripts during development, and warns if page entry lists change (restart required).